-Tort lawyers typically don’t spend a ton of time worrying about whether their clients have indemnified the defendant for their own negligence because it rarely comes at issue.
-You usually don’t contract with the person causing you harm unless you are a patient and the world has not gone so mad as to allow doctors and hospitals to get patients to waive future malpractice claims against them.
-But a few times a year, a case will come across my desk where the injured victim did sign something that arguably waives their right to bring a personal injury claim against the party responsible for their harm.
+Tort lawyers rarely spend a ton of time worrying about whether their clients have indemnified the defendant for their own negligence because it rarely comes at issue.
+You rarely contract with the person causing you harm unless you are a patient and the world has not gone so mad as to allow doctors and hospitals to get patients to waive future malpractice claims against them.
+But a few times a year, a case will come across my desk where the injured victim signed something that arguably waives their right to bring a personal injury claim against the party responsible for their harm.

 There are arguments on both sides of this.
-One side says adults should be able to agree by contract to whatever they want, including waiving possible tort claims.
+One side says adults should be able to agree by contract to whatever they want, including waiving tort claims.
 The other side points out that this is usually the small print on the contract between parties with unequal bargaining positions.
-Stated a little differently, if you and I go white water rafting, and I refuse to go based on some silly waiver language with the guy giving us the rafts, well, I don’t think you are ever going to ask me to go on a trip with you again.
+Stated a little differently, if you and I go whitewater rafting, and I refuse to go based on some silly waiver language with the guy giving us the rafts, well, I don’t think you will ever ask me to go on a trip with you again.
 (There are also good moral hazard arguments by those who think consumers should be able to waive their tort rights.)
-In any event, I see both sides of the argument.
+I see both sides of the argument.

 There is no such argument pending in Maryland’s appellate courts.
 The case law is clear that consumers can waive their rights to bring a personal injury claim by contract.
 The Maryland Court of Special Appeals this month in Rosen v.
 BJ’s Wholesale Club looked at a thinner slice of that question: can parents waive the rights of their minor children?

-(Post Aside: When I started reading this case, I was thinking the facts were going to be weak for the plaintiffs.
+(Post Aside: When I started reading this case, I was thinking the facts would be weak for the plaintiffs.
 But this is a good case on liability, right?
 You can’t have a concrete underneath a climbing area.
-If the kid fell off a chair or something on concrete that would be one thing.
+If the kid fell off a chair or something on concrete, that would be one thing.
 But under a hippo thing that you climb on?
-That does sound like negligence to me.)
+That sounds like negligence to me.)

-On appeal, BJs argued a release is a release, saying parents speak for their children, citing examples of laws to underscore that Maryland respects the parents right to make decisions for their children.
+On appeal, BJs argued a release is a release, saying parents speak for their children, citing examples of laws to underscore that Maryland respects the parents’ right to decide for their children.
 Parents can home school their child, settle tort claims on their behalf, allow them to give blood, and so forth.
-(BJ’s also tried to argue that it mattered that they were offering a free service, which is pretty ridiculous.
+(BJ’s also tried to argue that it mattered that they were offering a free service, which is ridiculous.
 Their kids’ club is not to help the community but to get people in that store.
 It was a weak effort to make BJ’s Kids’ Club a little mini non-profit.
 Reading the opinion, you can see why they made the effort.
-The court does, as a mention below, seem to be creating a “for profit” rule.)
+The court does, as mentioned below, seem to create a “for-profit” rule.)

-Plaintiffs’ argument is really that other jurisdictions don’t bar minor kids’ tort claims with these releases and “C’mon, we have to protect the children.”
-Actually, they said a lot more than that but they could have just left it at this.
+The plaintiffs’ argument is really that other jurisdictions don’t bar minor kids’ tort claims with these releases and “C’mon, we have to protect the children.”
+Actually, they said a lot more than that, but they could have just left it at this.

-Certainly, the court’s opinion focused on the fact that BJ’s is a for profit enterprise.
-This very same court might come to a different conclusion if the defendant was a local youth sports’ association or something.
+The court’s opinion focused on the fact that BJ’s is a for-profit enterprise.
+This same court might come to a different conclusion if the defendant was a local youth sports’ association or something.
 Really, the details of what our law really will be will most likely be decided by the Maryland Court of Appeals.
 I suspect our high court will take this case.

 You can find the full opinion in Rosen V. BJ’s here.